xevorte/id.react.dev/src/content/reference/react/useEffect.md

 }
 ```

 **What if you want to log a new page visit after every `url` change, but *not* if only the `shoppingCart` changes?** You can't exclude `shoppingCart` from dependencies without breaking the [reactivity rules.](#specifying-reactive-dependencies) However, you can express that you *don't want* a piece of code to "react" to changes even though it is called from inside an Effect.
-[Declare an *Effect Event*](/learn/separating-events-from-effects#declaring-an-effect-event) with the [`useEffectEvent`](/reference/react/experimental_useEffectEvent) Hook, and move the code reading `shoppingCart` inside of it:
+[Declare an *Effect Event*](/learn/separating-events-from-effects#declaring-an-effect-event) with the [`useEffectEvent`](/reference/react/experimental_useEffectEvent) Hook, dan move the code reading `shoppingCart` inside of it:

 ```js {2-4,7,8}
 function Page({ url, shoppingCart }) {